Courts of British Columbia Logo BC Flag

 Why This Matters

 COBS is designed to be more fair and more efficient, reducing the stress and uncertainty that often accompanied the old phone-in booking method.
-By moving the process online, it will be easier for litigants or counsel to secure a trial date while also ensuring that no one is unfairly disadvantaged by a busy phone line.
+By moving the process online, it will be easier for litigants or counsel to secure a trial or long chambers hearing date while also ensuring that no one is unfairly disadvantaged by a busy phone line.

-COBS does not increase the supply of available court dates; the purpose of COBS is to improve the efficiency of the process for submitting requests for trial dates.
-By using COBS, litigants and counsel will not have to call Scheduling to book trial dates and will not have to wait in a phone queue on booking day each month.
+COBS does not increase the supply of available court dates.
+The purpose of COBS is to improve the efficiency of the process for submitting requests for trial and long chambers hearing dates.
+By using COBS, litigants and counsel will not have to call Scheduling to book trial and long chambers hearing dates and will not have to wait in a phone queue on booking day each month.

 Open Source Transparency